theimowski/SAFE-TodoMVC-workshop/README.md

 * (Client) in `viewTodo`, just after the `label` add a `button` with `destroy` class.

 F# is whitespace sensitive (like e.g. Python), so make sure you got the indents right - `button` should start in same column as `label`.
+When working with React and Elmish, square brackets used for creating lists can get cumbersome - make sure you get them right, otherwise you might experience unwanted compiler errors!
 First list applied to an element stands for its properties (React props) - that's where you should place the `ClassName`, and the second list stands for the element's children (empty in this case).
 Note how a red cross appears in the UI when you move your mouse over a todo.

 * (Shared) add `DeleteCommand` with Id of a Todo (`Guid` type) and `TodoDeleted` event with a `Todo`